liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/02-elasticsearch/01-elasticsearch-intro.markdown

 Elasticsearch in *remote operation mode*, as a standalone server or cluster of server nodes.

-## Troubleshooting Elasticsearch
+## Troubleshooting Elasticsearch Integration

 Sometimes things don't go as planned.
 If you've set up @product@ with Elasticsearch in remote mode, but @product@ can't connect to Elasticsearch, check these things:

 **Cluster name:**
-: The value of the `cluster.name` property in Elasticsearch must match the `clusterName` property you configured for Liferay's Elasticsearch connector.
+: The value of the `cluster.name` property in `elasticsearch.yml` must match the `clusterName` property you configured for Liferay's Elasticsearch connector.

 **Transport address:**
-: The value of the `transportAddresses` property in the Elasticsearch connector configuration must contain at least one valid host and port where Elasticsearch is running.
+: The value of the `transportAddresses` property in the Elasticsearch connector configuration must contain at least one valid host and port where an Elasticsearch node is running.
 If @product@ is running in embedded mode, and you start a standalone Elasticsearch node or cluster, it detects that port `9300` is taken and switches to port `9301`.
 If you then set Liferay's Elasticsearch connector to remote mode, it continues to look for